Identity: The Mega Theme of the 2020s

 I’ve long believed that technology isn’t inherently good or evil, it only magnifies human nature.
 This seems acutely true for technologies related to identity.

-In the offline world, your identity is relative to a confined group wherever you are — your town, school, work.
+In the offline world, your identity is relative to a confined group wherever you live or work.
 Your local community is the original tribe, and the degree of uniqueness required to establish a unique identity within a pre-existing tribe is relatively small.
 In the digital world, there is no such original tribe.
 You’re part of millions and millions of other people searching for unique belonging.
 The degree to which you need to be unique rises, but so too does the necessity of attaching oneself to a tribe.
 Consequently, expression of online identity lives by the law of Balaji Srinivasan that the Internet drives extreme outcomes.

 The necessity to engage in extremes means that people will invest more to build online identity relative to offline, whether through social capital paid for by time or goods paid for by money.